 - Preheat oven to 300 degrees F and line a rimmed baking sheet with parchment paper.
 Set aside.

-In a large mixing bowl, combine the Bob's Red Mill Almond Flour, melted coconut oil, coconut sugar, and sea salt.
+In a large mixing bowl, combine the almond flour, melted coconut oil, coconut sugar, and sea salt.
 Stir together well.

 Press this mixture into the prepared sheet pan in an even layer.